victoremeka/macrozero/CONTRIBUTING.md

 You'll need a GitHub App to test webhooks locally.

-1. Go to GitHub Settings → Developer settings → GitHub Apps → New GitHub App
-2. Enable these events: pull requests, issues, pull request reviews
-3. Set webhook URL to `https://<your-ngrok-or-local-tunnel>/listen`
-4. Generate a webhook secret, use it for `GITHUB_WEBHOOK_SECRET`
-5. After creating, note the App ID → `GITHUB_APP_ID`
-6. Generate a private key, save it, set path in `GITHUB_PRIVATE_KEY`
+1. Create an App, enable pull request + issue events, set webhook to `https://<your-domain>/listen`
+2. Use the same secret for the App and `GITHUB_WEBHOOK_SECRET`
-7. Install the app on a test repo, grab the installation ID from the URL
+3. Install the App, grab the installation ID
+4. Drop your private key in the env

 For local testing, use [ngrok](https://ngrok.com/) or similar to expose port 8000.